Building globally controlled quantum processors with ZZ interactions: Notation and Preliminaries

 where $\kappa_i$ is the coordination number of the site $i$, i.e., the number of nearest-neighbors interacting with qubit~$i$ \cite{shift}.
 At this point, we exploit the fact that the coupling constants ${\cal V}_i$ in Eq.~(\ref{rabi}) can be set during fabrication~\cite{menta2024globally}, and obtain that each species $\chi$ splits into two disjoint sub-groups: the set $\chi^{\rm r}$ containing {\it regular} $\chi$-type qubits characterized by a reference value $\bar{\cal V}$ of coupling constant, and the set $\chi^{\times}$ of {\it crossed} $\chi$-type qubits.
 In this case, the coupling constants are equal to twice the value of the regular $\chi$-type qubits.
 This design choice, which we refer to as ``crossed-qubit" method, partially breaks the global character of the control fields, ensuring that, irrespective of the choice of the pulse ${V}_\chi(t)$, crossed qubits experience twice the Rabi frequency of the regular qubits, i.e.

+Notice that, in the following, we will also refer to {\it double-crossed} qubits as those with $\Omega_{\chi^{\mathbb{X}}}= 4 \Omega_{\chi^{\rm r}}(t)$.
 Apart from this tuning, which is set at fabrication, the parameters ${\cal A}_\chi(t)$, $\phi_\chi(t)$, and $\omega_{\mathrm{d},\chi}$ remain independent of the index $i$, indicating that they control all qubits of type $\chi$ globally.
 The crossed qubit method allows for certain qubits to be addressed \textit{locally} despite the global control.